-How to Clear App Cache on Your Roku
+How to Clear the App Cache on a Roku Device

 Roku streaming devices allow you to stream content on your smart TV and much more.
 As a matter of fact, Roku devices come in multiple forms: players, sticks, and Roku TVs.